hbb1/2d-gaussian-splatting/README.md

 ## ⭐ New Features
+- 2024/05/17: Improve training speed by 30%~40% through the [cuda operator fusing](https://github.com/hbb1/diff-surfel-rasterization/pull/7).
+Please update the submodules if you have already installed it.
+    ```bash
+    git submodule update --remote
+    pip install submodules/diff-surfel-rasterization
+    ```
 - 2024/05/05: Important updates - Now our algorithm supports **unbounded mesh extraction**!
 Our key idea is to contract the space into a sphere and then perform **adaptive TSDF truncation**.